 Braemar House has had an interesting history.
 It was constructed in 1880 by John Frame McBeth, the postmaster of Wanganui till 1895.
 In that year is was passed on to Mr "Hope" Gibbons.
-Hopeful Gibbons was named after the character in John Bunyan's "Pilgrims Progress".
+Hopeful Gibbons was named after the character in John Bunyan's "Pilgrim’s Progress".
 He went on to become the mayor of Whanganui in 1924 till 1927 and was the founder of one of New Zealand's largest family businesses.
 He sold the building in 1911 to Misses Alice and Kit Gordon, who converted it into Braemar Hospital for private, surgical, and maternity care.
 They named it “Braemar Private Hospital” as their clan, the Gordans have their annual gathering at Braemar Castle.

-By 1976 the home closed as a private institution.
-It stood emty for about a year till the owner of the Riverside Tavern, Bryce Jones saw its potential as a Bed and Breakfast and hostel for his guests at the Tavern and named it the "Riverside Inn".
-Bryce's son Dean mangaed it and Gary and Marilyn Ruby.
+By 1976 the hospital closed its doors.
+It stood empty for about a year till the owner of the Riverside Tavern, Bryce Jones saw its potential as a Bed and Breakfast and hostel for his guests at the Tavern.
+Bryce named it the "Riverside Inn".
+Bryce's son Dean managed it with Gary and Marilyn Ruby.
 Gary started some of the renovations.
-It was then sold together with the Tavern to Clayton Crowe, and had a chequered history with several owners until 1987 when Don and Marree Adams bought the lease form a Wellington owner.
+It was then sold, together with the Tavern to Clayton Crowe, and had a chequered history with several owners until 1987 when Don and Marree Adams bought the lease from a Wellington owner.
 They were energetic enthusiasts for the potential of the fine house.
-They started the YHA hostel, ran 4 and 5 day canoe trips on the river and then coach tours in the area.
+Don and Maree started the YHA hostel, ran 4 and 5 day canoe trips on the river and then coach tours in the area.
 They also did the rural mail run up the Whanganui River Road to Pipiriki and took passengers.
-To this day guests can still book to go on the mail run and get an insight to the unique communites it serves.
-After a few more owners it fell intodisrepair.
-In 1991 the "Riverside Inn" passed to the Gedye family, who continued the renovations of the old lady.
-In 2001, the property was renamed "Braemar House" but by that time had absentee owners until new owners, Clive Rivers and Rob Gooch, took over the YHA hostel and BnB in 2002.
+To this day guests can still book to go on the mail run and get an insight to the unique communities it serves.
+After a few more owners it fell into disrepair.